Outdoor Dining Areas in Oregon’s Tualatin Valley

 Syndicate Wine Bar not only has picnic tables in its private parking lot, it has decked out former street parking spaces, turning them into patios with lounge chairs, umbrellas, lights and even “grass” to complete the ambiance.
 Reservations are strongly recommended as is bringing food from surrounding businesses.

 Beaverton’s 1st Street Commons is another option for outdoor dining.
 Order takeout (including closed containers of alcohol) from any downtown business and enjoy it at covered tables in the closed off block of SW 1st Street between SW Watson and SW Washington Avenues.
-This common area will be open through October 2020.

 The BG’s Food Cartel also has plenty of picnic tables to enjoy the many options the food cart pod has to offer.